rmind/libqsbr/README.md

   * Destroy the EBR object.

 * `int ebr_register(ebr_t *ebr)`
-  * Register the current thread for EBR synchronisation (as a reader).
+  * Register the current thread for EBR synchronisation (typically, as a reader).
 Returns zero on success and -1 on failure.

 * `void ebr_enter(ebr_t *ebr)`
   * Mark the entrance to the critical path.
 Typically, this would be